 Newer cars tend to be more powerful than older ones.
 A brand new car with a 1.0l engine might be faster than an older car with a 1.6l engine, for example.

 Cars with more powerful engines are statistically more likely to be involved in crashes.
 And those crashes tend to lead to more expensive claims.

 That said, there are plenty of older cars out there with bigger, more powerful engines than some newer cars.
 It's all down to the specifics of the car, and the person getting it insured.

 You can check your car's specs for free with our car checker.

 All of these different bits of data are used to decide what insurance group a car is in.
 And then insurance companies use these insurance groups to figure out whether a car should be cheap or expensive to insure.

-All cars in the UK are put into a “insurance group”.
+All cars in the UK are put into an insurance group.
 These are numbered 0 to 50.
-The higher the number, the more expensive it tends to be to insure.
-Roughly.
+The higher the number, the more expensive it usually tends to be to insure.